Jalaluddin Ahmad

 Khan Bahadur Maulvi Jalaluddin Ahmad (জালালুদ্দীন আহমদ; 1890 – 1958) was a Bengali landlord, lawyer, jurist and politician.
 He was the former health minister of Bengal.

 Early life and family

 Ahmad was born in 1890 to a Bengali zamindar family in the village of Harbang in Cox's Bazar subdivision, Chittagong District, Bengal Presidency.

 Career

 Ahmad was a prominent lawyer in the Chittagong district.
 He was known for his guiding principles and honesty.
 Ahmad could speak several languages proficiently including Bengali, Arabic, Urdu and Persian.
 He was awarded the title of Khan Bahadur by the British administration for his years of service to the community and for being a prominent landlord.
-He contested the 1937 Bengal elections as a Krishak Praja Party candidate, and successfully became a member of the Bengal Legislative Assembly.
-Ahmad became active in politics in the mid-1930s and was invited to join the cabinet of Huseyn Shaheed Suhrawardy.
-He served as the health minister of Bengal under the Suhrawardy cabinet.